Coderad32/Coderad32/README.md

 - google      -> [@coderad32](https://www.g.dev/coderad32)

-## Mars Preserve Research
+## Mars Preserve Research Project Workspace

 Is a project I started on github if you would like to find out more information about the project please visit: [github.com/marspreserve] A voluenteering position farming and building grow boxes.

+Solar Pads is a portable charging system for EVs plugin play out of the box.

 A new startup and orginization for farming developing and researching.
+Topics and areas of intrest

+- Real Time Human Support
+- Information Technology
+- Farming Accessability
+- Growing Effeciency
+- Secure Climate Controlled Containers

 View [X.com/coderad32](X) at your own risk.